raspine/vim-testdog/README.md

 vim-testdog is a simple plugin to help with running individual unit tests.
 Simply make sure your cursor is somewhere inside your unit test method and call TestDog(..).
-If successful, TestDog(..) will try to find the parts needed to create a complete execution line for that unit test and add it to the system clipboard.
+TestDog(..) will try to track down the parts needed to create a complete execution line for that unit test and add it to the system clipboard.

 Example: